ABOUT FASD

 -

-Sensory processing disorder - sensitivity to light, sound, touch, smells
+Sensory processing disorder - sensitivity to light, sound, touch, smells, taste and food texture, over and under-sensitivity to pain

 -